MaaS/MOD Are Underway!

 With the rising need for affordable shared mobility in urban cities and university campuses, a variety of companies are offering shared dockless e-scooters as a new transportation mode in these areas to provide connectivity for the "last mile."
 However, as this technology is introduced into the urban mobility ecosystem, it is critical for public agencies to understand the travel patterns and temporal usage to guide long-term planning and resource allocations.

 The ITE Talks Transportation Podcast is quarterly featuring speakers discussing mobility topics.
-Here are the first two interviews from 2019—be on the lookout for more episodes throughout the year.

 Mobility as a Service with Susan Zielinski